 5. Run a/b tests for ASO

-Another thing you want to do during the soft launch which requires user acquisition is the app store optimization (ASO.)
+Another thing you want to do during the app store soft launch is the app store optimization (ASO.)
 You can use an app a/b testing platform for creating web pages that emulate the App Store, change the elements of the page (screenshots, icons, descriptions) and drive traffic from an advertising and monetization platform to see what works better.
 Track how users react to specific elements and stick to the configuration that converts best.
 Eventually, you will have an optimized page before the hard launch of your application and better chances to get found in your target market.

 User acquisition is a great way of running a soft-launch campaign before the final release.
 That is how you can test your app, analyze its functionality and app store optimization.
 Moreover, you can get a better idea of your target audience and get first positive reviews.
 In the end, you will have a clear picture of how your app will perform on the market, in short terms and with no big investment.